HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 devices such as a smart watch, smart phone or tablet.
 Such an App may also be accessible via the Internet or a personal computer.

+App Runner
+: A system, such as a mobile phone, tablet, Laptop Computer or Web Browser which runs an App, or an instance of such a system.

 Application
 : In this guide, the term application refers to a collection of computer software which provides some computing functionality to an end user.
 This functionality can be spread